WebhookSupport/webhook/README.md

 - When the repository is created, the protection of the default branch.
 - Notifies the creator with a @mention in an issue within the repository that outlines the protections that were added.

+## Before Running the Project

+- Set githubToken as an environment variable with a value that corresponds to a GitHub Token (ex- export githubToken=xxxxxxxxxx)

 ## Useful commands

 - Run 'npm run verify:prettier' to verify prettify on the project